scoopex/whatsup/README.md

        n/a

 AUTHOR
-       This manual page was written by Marc Schoechlin ms-debian@256bit.org.
+       This manual page was written by Marc Schoechlin.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU General Public License, Version 2 any later version published by the Free Software  Foun‐ dation.

        On Debian systems, the complete text of the GNU General Public License can be found in /usr/share/common-licenses/GPL.